 If your family loves to explore the outdoors, then you will love this guide to National Parks to visit in summer.
+National Parks summer travel doesn’t have to be overwhelming.
 The U.S. boasts 63 protected areas known as National Parks and over 400 sites in the U.S. that are regulated and protected by the National Park system.
 We see the photos of the popular ones and sometimes even experience the crowds at the most visited sites.
 They are all worth a visit, and some are the best national parks in America.

 No need to wonder if the National Parks are open.
 Although there are limited resources and capacities will be monitored, summer travel to National Parks is open for business.
 Many families are only afforded time off during the summer months and must take advantage of the same weeks as other families.
-If you are looking for ideas to get outdoors and responsibly enjoy the protected lands without the heavy crowds we have got a great list of top National Parks to visit for summer travel.
+If you are looking for ideas to get outdoors and responsibly enjoy the protected lands without the heavy crowds we have got a great list of top National Parks summer travel destinations.
 Many of these listed are the best national parks to camp and hike as well.

 The Best National Parks on the West Coast for Summer